 Fully artificial photo-electrochemical device for low temperature hydrogen production

 Leaves can split water into O2 and H2 at ambient conditions exploiting sun light.
+James Barber, one of the key players of ArtipHyction, elucidated Photosystem II (PSII), the enzyme that governs this process.
 In photosynthesis, H2 is used to reduce CO2 and give rise to the various organic compounds needed by the organisms or even oily compounds which can be used as fuels.
 However, a specific enzyme, hydrogenase, may lead to non-negligible H2 formation even within natural systems.

 Politecnico di Torino – Dept. Of Applied Science and Technology, Italy